cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 We get the exact command we would need to perform a DC Sync attack.
 In this example it doesn't really make a difference because we would already have Administrator access, but it can seriously help.
 It just happened to be quick to find this example in my files.
 What you can do, is check the `Node Info` tab on the the users you do have access, and the click on the different `Outbound Object Control` buttons to see what rights that user has over other nodes.
 In this case the Administrator user has rights over 94 nodes because it is in the "Domain Admins" group, hence `Group Delegated Object Control`.

 ![](/assets/images/OSCP_Tricks/bloodhound5.png){: .responsive-image}

-Anyway, this is super helpful on a few labs.
+Anyway, I probably wouldn't have known this without doing a bunch of labs and reading writeups, and it can be super helpful.
+You should be able to find this info anyway, but it's nice to have in one place.

 ### Maintain Your Wordlists
 Wordlists are a thoroughly discussed topic for the OSCP, but I wanted to call out a few things.
 Yes, `rockyou.txt` is fine for passwords, you shouldn't need anything else, especially with hashcat rules.
 I like `hashcat -m $mode $hashFile /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force`.

 But you should be more careful with directory brute forcing.
-If you do enough labs, you may notice that `.git` is missing on a lot of well-used directory wordlists?
+I needed help on a few labs because I couldn't find the hidden directory.
+If you do enough of the TJ Null and LainKusanagi lists, you may realize that `.git` is missing on a lot of well-used directory wordlists.
 For example, it is not on:
 -  `/usr/share/seclists/Discovery/Web-Content/raft-medium-directories.txt` - the default wordlist for `feroxbuster` is
 - `/usr/share/wordlists/dirb/big.txt`
 - `/usr/share/dirbuster/wordlists/directory-list-lowercase-2.3-small.txt`